 “‘As silver is melted in a furnace, so you will be melted inside her, and you will know that I the LORD have poured out my wrath on you.’” — Ezekiel 22:22

-This week’s Torah portion was filled with laws regarding service to God and moral relationships between people.
-Here in the Haftorah, we read about a time and place where the people behaved in the exact opposite manner that God had commanded.
+The people of Israel were in a time and place where they had forgotten how to behave toward one another – particularly the poor and vulnerable.
 So God sent the prophet Ezekiel to point out the many flaws of the Israelites living in Jerusalem.
 The people were guilty of immorality and acting unethically.
 They had sinned greatly before God.
-The Haftorah concluded with the consequences of such derelict behavior.
+The consequences of such derelict behavior was dire.
 God told them, “As silver is melted in a furnace, so you will be melted inside her, and you will know that I the LORD have poured out my wrath on you.”

 That wasn’t such a rosy picture for the future of Israel — at least, on the surface.
 However, digging a little beneath the surface revealed a much brighter outlook for Israel’s destiny, one that shone brightly like, well silver — polished, beautiful, gleaming, sterling silver.

 The Jewish sages have a term that they use in describing the experience of the Israelites when they were enslaved in Egypt.
 They call it the kur habarzel, the iron crucible.
 This is a reference to the tool a silversmith uses to refine silver.
 Just as a crucible purifies silver, the suffering in Egypt served to purify the children of Israel.

 This metaphor relates to all kinds of suffering, one that is used elsewhere in Scriptures.
 We read in Malachi 3:3, “He will sit as a refiner and purifier of silver; he will purify the Levites and refine them like gold and silver.”
 God Himself is the silversmith, and though we may be “on the fire,” we are still in His hands.